zelvet-velvet/Helios/README.md

 imutils

 base64
-# Introduction
-Helios is Zaviel Chung's undergraduate graduate project in Feng Chia University.
-Helios is a system like below image showing.
-Helios is been created for the purpose of saving someone who facing accidental problem in any kinds of activities.
-We suppose the sport activity with a short length of runway.

-With drones at the setting locate, its will detect if runner fall down or have a pose to drone.
-If so our staff in medical station or staff who notice the warning on their phonet will be able to check the stream from the drone.
-They will find the runner with the warning shows and give runner the help they need.
 # Using
 We use drone Tello edu and using [Pytorch](https://pytorch.org/) and [Openpifpaf]([https://pytorch.org/](https://openpifpaf.github.io/intro.html)) to fullfill Image detection.
 About our simple Helios APP, we use [Kivy](https://kivy.org/) as our APP development framework.
 ![Alt text](screenshot/Helios_Structure.png)